 All in all I think the apps are worth using.

 I have used the product for about two weeks now, and it seems to work just fine.
 I have had no crashes (which I had many, with Quicken 2016).
 However, the start-up is relatively slow.
 The startup on a regular PC Laptop with 8 GB of memory should not be this slow, and the need to log in each time slows things down too.
 The cloud update seems relatively quick, but I never automatically got the update with your bank to work.Â This is not a problem downloading the file from your bank website.

 Verdict Quicken 2017 Canadian Edition

 For the price I paid, and the added features of the apps, I think this version of Quicken is worth buying (especially if you haven’t bought it in a few years).
-The subscription angle has me concerned, but we shall see what comes of that.
-I also haven’t tried out the Premium Support part of my subscription yet, again another area I will investigate further.
+The subscription angle concerns me, but we shall see what comes of that.
+I also haven’t tried out the Premium Support part of my subscription yet, another area I will investigate further.

 The drawback is there is no official Canadian Mac version just yet.
 I have heard you can buy the U.S. version and it should work, but I wouldn’t chance that just yet.

-One final concern is the Cloud, how secure is it?
-We have seen many security breaches in these type of data configurations, let us hope this does not happen here.
+One final concern is the Cloud.
+How secure is it?
+We have seen many security breaches in these types of data configurations.
+Let us hope this does not happen here.

 Overall Review: A good restart on a product that needs a lot of fixing.